Computer Station Nation

 The main argument against wireless mice was always latency — the time between moving the mouse and the cursor updating on screen.
 That argument no longer holds for any modern gaming-grade wireless mouse.

-Logitech LIGHTSPEED runs at a 1ms report rate, which matches or exceeds USB full-speed (1ms at 1000 Hz).
+Logitech LIGHTSPEED runs at a 1ms report rate, which matches or exceeds USB full-speed (1ms at 1,000 Hz).
 Razer HyperSpeed and SteelSeries Quantum Wireless operate at similar levels.
-In controlled tests, latency differences between premium wireless and wired mice are measured in fractions of a millisecond — well below human perception, and well below the latency introduced by your monitor.
+In controlled tests, latency differences between premium wireless and wired mice are measured in fractions of a millisecond — well below human perception, and well below the latency your monitor is already adding.

-Where this caveat applies: budget wireless mice using Bluetooth or older 2.4 GHz receivers can still have meaningful latency.
-If you are buying a $25 wireless mouse, the latency argument holds.
-At $60+, it does not.
+Where the caveat applies: budget wireless mice using Bluetooth or older 2.4 GHz receivers can still have meaningful latency.
+Buying a $25 wireless mouse?
+The latency argument holds.
+At $60+?
+It doesn’t.

 Weight comparison